joseAf28/PlasmaActiveLearning/README.md

 ## Pipeline and Model Architecture

 The complete pipeline is available on GitHub [https://github.com/joseAf28/PlasmaActiveLearning].

+We use the LisbOn KInetics (LoKI) simulation tool as our physical simulator for experimental purposes.
+This tool intends to model non-equilibrium low-temperature plasmas (LTPs) produced from different gases or gas mixtures under a wide range of working conditions.
+It comprises two modules: LoKI-B, available on [https://github.com/IST-Lisbon/LoKI], and LoKI-C, which is not publicly available.

+We consider a simple system that effectively corresponds to a function $F: \mathbb{R}^3 \to \mathbb{R}^3$, the function that, for a given change in the input experimental conditions to assumed default values - tuple of the changed experimental conditions - computes the equilibrium concentrations of the chemical species.

-For experimental purposes, we use synthetic data generated from a known function $F: \mathbb{R}^{3} \to \mathbb{R}^{10}$ (defined in *PhysicalModel.py*) to validate the framework.
-The surrogate model comprises an ensemble of neural networks with the following hyperparameter configuration:
+The surrogate model comprised an ensemble of neural networks with the following hyperparameter configuration:

 ```python
 config = {